fawda123/PBmod/efdc_inst.md

 Input data for nine years were previously assembled by TetraTech.
 These included meteorological data for atmospheric pressure, temperature, rainfall, wind speed and direction, and cloud cover.
 Thirteen inland boundary conditions included time series of freshwater inflows at eight sites and five point sources, where flow and water temperature were available at each location.
 Data from Offshore bounday conditions were water surface elevation (WSE)), temperature, and salinity.
 Water surface elevation and temperature were obtained from the NOAA tidal station 8729840 near the port of Pensacola.
 Offshore boundary salinity values were estimated at 35 psu for each cell.
 The following files were copied directly from an existing model but will need to be updated if new or different boundary conditions are used.

-`ASER.INP` Atmospheric forcing conditions including pressure, temperature, rainfall, evaporation by decimal julian day
+* `ASER.INP` Atmospheric forcing conditions including pressure, temperature, rainfall, evaporation by decimal julian day

-`DSER.INP` Dye concentration time series file.
+* `DSER.INP` Dye concentration time series file.

-`PSER.INP` Open boundary water surface elevation time series file, NOAA tidal station 8729840 (near port).
+* `PSER.INP` Open boundary water surface elevation time series file, NOAA tidal station 8729840 (near port).

-`QSER.INP` Inflows by julian day, includes rivers/streams and  point sources
+* `QSER.INP` Inflows by julian day, includes rivers/streams and  point sources

-`SSER.INP` Offshore salinity boundary conditions
+* `SSER.INP` Offshore salinity boundary conditions

-`TSER.INP` Temperature for each inflow, by julian day, including temperature from offshore boundary conditions
+* `TSER.INP` Temperature for each inflow, by julian day, including temperature from offshore boundary conditions

-`WSER.INP` Hourly measurements of wind speed and direction
+* `WSER.INP` Hourly measurements of wind speed and direction

 Other input data are not empirical observations, e.g., dye simulations, or are required to 'cold-start' the model.
 These must be updated for the grid (based on i, j) and sigma layers.
 An R function was created for each that requires `dxdy.inp` as input.

-`DYE.INP` File with initial dye distribution for cold start simulations.
+* `DYE.INP` File with initial dye distribution for cold start simulations.

-`SALT.INP` File with initial salinity distribution for cold start, salinity stratified flow simulations.
+* `SALT.INP` File with initial salinity distribution for cold start, salinity stratified flow simulations.

-`TEMP.INP` File with initial temperature distribution for cold start simulations.
+* `TEMP.INP` File with initial temperature distribution for cold start simulations.

 Miscellaneous files were copied from an existing EFDC model.

+* `efcd_add.inp` Additional information for `efdc.inp`

-`gwater.inp` File specifying the characteristic of a simple soil moisture model.
+* `gwater.inp` File specifying the characteristic of a simple soil moisture model.

-`modchan.inp` Subgrid scale channel model specification file.
+* `modchan.inp` Subgrid scale channel model specification file.

-`moddxdy.inp` File specifying modification to cell sizes (used primarily for calibration adjustment of subgrid scale channel widths)
+* `moddxdy.inp` File specifying modification to cell sizes (used primarily for calibration adjustment of subgrid scale channel widths)

-`show.inp` File controlling screen print of conditions in a specified cell during simulation runs.
+* `show.inp` File controlling screen print of conditions in a specified cell during simulation runs.

 ## Update `EFDC.INP`